Burial laws · New York

 - Do you need a funeral director in New York?

-- New York is among the strictest states on professional oversight — a licensed funeral director must generally supervise handling of the body and the related paperwork.
+- New York is the strictest of the large states: a licensed funeral director must personally supervise both the removal of the body and the interment (10 NYCRR §77.7), so even a home burial on family land requires a director present.

 General guidance, not legal advice.
 Local zoning and health rules often decide what's possible — confirm with the New York county health department.